easy2use/gearbox-api-docs/endpoints/fault_reports.md

 Authorization: Bearer $ACCESS_TOKEN

 {
-  fleet_number: “”, // string, must match existing fleet number in system, required
+  fleet_number: “”, // string, required, must match existing fleet number in system
   created_at: “”,   // datetime, required, format: yyyy-mm-dd hh:mm:ss
-  employee: “”, // string, required.
-If a match is not found then it is stored as a string
+  employee: “”,     // string, required, if a match is not found then it is stored as a string
-  fail_reason: “”, // string, maximum 256 characters, not required
+  fail_reason: “”,  // string, optional, maximum 256 characters
-  notes: “” // string, maximum 500 characters, not required
+  notes: “”         // string, optional, maximum 500 characters
 }
 ```